lucidrains/diffusion-policy/README.md

 The great thing is, if this really works, all the advances being made in text-to-image space can translate to robotics.
 Yes, this includes stuff like dreambooth and <a href="https://github.com/lucidrains/perfusion-pytorch">perfusion</a>.

+Will also extend this to Q-functions as done in <a href="https://qtransformer.github.io/">this work</a>

 ## Citations

 ```bibtex